Pots & Pans:

 The cookware in made in France.
 The lids are made in China.

-Pros: Probably the cleanest cookware from a toxns standpoint
+Pros: Probably one the cleanest cookware from a toxns standpoint

 Update: I tested another two pieces.
 The pots & pans were free of heavy metals.
 One lid had trace cadmium which is not a concern.

-We recently bought a Finex cast iron and LOVE it!
+We recently bought a Finex cast iron and love it!
 It’s made in the USA and seasoned with an organic flax oil.
 This was the tipping point for me.
-Lodge, for example, is also made in the USA but they use a soybean oil to season it which is NOT non-gmo.
+Lodge, for example, is also made in the USA but they use a soybean oil to season it which I have been told is not non-gmo.
 I never bought a Lodge for that reason alone, I can’t cook my organic food in a GMO cast iron.